themeblvd/quiet-comment-disable/readme.txt

 This plugin isn't meant for the average WordPress user, but it's great, for example, if you have a demo site for a WordPress theme.
 With this plugin activated, people visiting your demo site will be able to preview the look of the comment form of your theme; however, it will not allow anyone to submit a comment.
 This way, you don't end up with a WordPress theme demo site with a thousand pending comments.

+Here's a basic example from our [Jump Start](http://wpjumpstart.com) demo; submit on a comment to test: [Example Post](http://www.demoblvd.com/themes/jumpstart/2012/01/25/cheap-cars-can-photograph-well/)

 == Installation ==

 1. Upload `quiet-comment-disable` folder to the `/wp-content/plugins/` directory